Castillo strikes out 8, surging Mariners drop A's 5-1 – KION546

 SEATTLE (AP) — Luis Castillo struck out eight in six innings of two-hit ball and the Seattle Mariners beat the Oakland Athletics 5-1 on Saturday to keep pace with the Toronto Blue Jays in their bid to host an AL wild-card series.

-Castillo (8-6) retired 16 in a row to help Seattle to its fourth consecutive win, after two straight mediocre starts in which he gave up nine earned runs.
+Castillo (8-6) retired 16 in a row to help Seattle to its fourth consecutive win.
 The right-hander settled down after giving up two quick hits and a walk in the first inning to fall behind 1-0 — about 12 hours after most Mariners left the ballpark after clinching the club’s first playoff appearance in 21 years.

+“He was really in total control of the game and I would say that was probably the most stress-free game that we’ve had here in quite some time,” Mariners manager Scott Servais said.
+“I felt with him out on the mound and how the game was going, the way the crowd was into it today coming off last night, it was a nice, perfectly executed ballgame with a W behind it.
+So we’ll see about sweeping them tomorrow.”

 Jordan Diaz’s RBI single scored leadoff batter Tony Kemp, who singled on Castillo’s first pitch.
 But then Castillo recovered and struck out Conner Capel to end the first inning.
-He was flawless the rest of the way, teaming with Carlos Santana for three putouts at first base, and finished with a strikeout of Sean Murphy.
-His next outing will be in the playoffs.
+Using his slider in concert with a two-seam fastball, he was flawless the rest of the way, teaming with Carlos Santana for three putouts at first base.
+Castillo finished off his outing with a strikeout of Sean Murphy.

+“The slider is really good,” Servais said.
+“And it’s a pitch he should probably lean on a little bit more.
+We saw it today with the movement with his fastball.
+It’s a heck of a combination.
+He likes to compete.
+There’s no question about it.”

+Castillo’s next outing will be in the playoffs, the goal general manager Jerry Dipoto had in mind when the Mariners traded for the All-Star before the deadline this summer.
+The fact that his slider is now working well has him ready for the role.

+“Confidence was the key there to be able to throw that pitch,” Castillo said through a translator.
+“It didn’t matter what the pitch count was.”

 The Mariners rested most of their key starters a day after securing a wild-card berth, ending the longest playoff drought in major professional sports in North America.
-They’ve got five more games – Sunday against the A’s and four games against the Detroit Tigers next week – to catch the Blue Jays and stay ahead of the Tampa Bay Rays.
-The No. 1 wild card hosts a three-game series beginning Friday.
+They’ve got five more games – Sunday against the A’s and four games against the Detroit Tigers next week – to catch the Blue Jays and stay ahead of Tampa Bay.
+The No. 1 wild card hosts a best-of-three series beginning Friday.

 TRAINER’S ROOM